mathjax/MathJax-docs/index.rst

 than the complete expression.

-Version 4.0 of MathJax adds significant new features to MathJax, including support of selecting one of a number of different fonts to use for mathematical typesetting, support for in-line and displayed equation line breaking.
+Version 4.0 of MathJax adds significant new features to MathJax, including support for selecting one of a number of different fonts to use for mathematical typesetting, for in-line and displayed equation line breaking, and for HTML within MathML and LaTeX expressions.
 See the :ref:`whats-new-in-mathjax` section for more details.
 MathJax was rewritten from the ground up in v3.0, and the usage and configuration in v4 (and v3) is significantly different from that of MathJax v2.
 Use the menu at the bottom of the screen to access the version 2 documentation if you need it.

 .. _toc-basics:
 .. toctree::